DN1524/frontend-nanodegree-arcade-game/README.md

 ## License

-This code is free for anyone to use and change they please, but will be much appreciated if I were credited for the code.
+This code is free for anyone to use and may change it as they please, but it will be much appreciated if credit was given.

 - All the images in the game and game files (other than the boat) such as the game tiles, bugs, and player characters do not belong to me.